 The ‘Storyland Valley Zoo’ was leading edge in 1959.
 Times have changed.
 Today, the Edmonton Valley Zoo has gone from a 5-acre petting zoo featuring storybook characters to a 21st century centre of learning, research and conversation.

 Much has changed since 1959 and prevailing attitudes towards zoo and exhibit design are no exception.
 The Edmonton Valley Zoo has re-calibrated its overall vision to align with these broader shifts in zoological culture and now aspires to be a global leader in conservation, education and environmental stewardship.
-As the primary locus of children’s activity within the Zoo, Nature’s Wild Backyard will be one of the primary enablers of the Zoo’s overall aspiration of positioning itself as a leader in these areas.
+As the primary focus of children’s activity within the Zoo, Nature’s Wild Backyard will be one of the primary enablers of the Zoo’s overall aspiration of positioning itself as a leader in these areas.

 NATURE’S WILD BACKYARD PHASE 2

 2019 to 2021 — Construction of the Above, Between and Under zones, and the Yard